Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - you can reuese others code, there is no shame in that (but make it your own)
 - freshmeat.net
 - but at the beginning: write everything yourself and make a lot of mistakes!
+- There often is an easy solution - Take your time to find it!

+## Video XX: Learning Rust
+- Learning Rust can make you a better C++ Developer
+- Working through the Rust-Book
+- What are the takeaways from learning Rust for your C++ Programming?

 ## Video 28: Filler - More General Tips
 - never trust user input